mechanicaldesign.iit.edu

 Design Briefing - Lab Week 3

 This is a graded review attended by all team members to be held during normal lab hours.
 Plan for a 15 minute presentation.
-I will be asking you questions throughout and the entire session will last about 25 minutes.
+The TA or I will be asking you questions throughout and the entire session will last about 25 minutes.
 The final assembled prototype should be complete and be prepared with drawings and supporting calculations/experimental results.

 You will be evaluated on both the content and presentation.
 For the design briefing, you may want to use the following format: